Egyptian Islamists call for protests over Mursi trial

 Protests have spread to university campuses, including Al-Azhar, the ancient seat of Sunni Muslim learning, which has historically toed the government line.

-"We have seen the heroic free youth in the universities - and in particular Al-Azhar University - give the best example of steadfastness, dignity and honour," said the alliance.
+"We have seen the heroic free youth in the universities - and in particular Al-Azhar University - give the best example of steadfastness, dignity and honor," said the alliance.

 "Those youth shook the thrones of the tyrants and oppressors, and spread fear in their hearts.
 So a salute to those free youth."